ekkyarmandi/prompta/prompta-cli/README.md

 ## Contributing

-We welcome contributions to the Prompta CLI!
+We welcome contributions to the Prompta!
 Here's how you can help:

 ### Development Setup